Do you want to create compact archives on your WordPress website?

-In this article, we will show you how to create compact archives that fit in anywhere you want and look much better.
+In this article, we will show you how to easily create compact archives in WordPress.

-Why and When You Need Compact Archives in WordPress?
+Why Do You Need Compact Archives in WordPress?

-By creating compact archives, you can display them in your WordPress sidebar without taking much space.
-You can also display them on your about page or a dedicated Archives section.
+By creating compact archives, you can easily display your archives in the WordPress sidebar without taking up much space.
+You can also show them on your About page or even create a dedicated Archives section.

-That being said, let’s take a look at how to easily add compact archives in WordPress.
+That being said, let’s take a look at how to easily add compact archives in WordPress, step by step.

 Style 3.
 Numeric Block